 How Prototyping Has Been Used

 You might be amazed to know that the renowned British inventor, James Dyson had to go through over 5000 prototypes within a period of five years before finally arriving at the final version of the bagless vacuum cleaner.
 This example throws more light on the importance of prototyping in product development.

 A very large percentage of possible failures are eradicated during the series of prototypes.
 Moreover, at this stage, both engineers and designers do not only get to test what they know about the product but also realise what they did not know and would completely overlook.

-3D printing being an additive process of manufacturing has an upper hand over subtractive manufacturing processes like CNC milling since less material is wasted in 3D printing.
+3D printing being an additive process of manufacturing has a known benefit over subtractive manufacturing processes like CNC machining since less material is wasted in 3D printing.